darklang/docs/docs/first-function.md

 title: Your first Function
 ---

-The best way to create a function is by write the code you want as part of your handler, and then extracting the working code to a function.
-This ensures that functions always have traces.

 Let's look at creating a function to return a human readable summary of the number of reports for each day.

+The best way to create a function is by writing the code you want as part of your handler, and then extracting the working code to a function.
+This ensures that whatever code you write has traces and live data.

 1. Start by creating a new REPL.

-2. In the REPL, write `DB:getAll` to get the reports from the Datastore.
-Run the function using the play button.
+2. In the REPL, call `DB::getAll` to get the reports from the datastore.
+Run the function using the play button (▶️).

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/dbgetalldaily.png)

-3. Open a pipeline `|>` and pipe into `List::map`.
-We'll get the date and count for each item, using `let date = val.date` and `let count = val.count`.
+3. Open a pipeline by typing `|>`, and pipe into a `List::map`, and create variables `date` and `count`.

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/functionmapvariable.png)